fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Remove getSizeReq from Widget interface.
-Keep it in Single/Container
-    - Other Widgets should take care of updating those fields during init/merge/handleEvent/handleMessage
-    - Remove Widget.resizeWidget
-    - Remove Widget.widgetUpdateSizeReq
-    - Update Style.handleSizeChange
-    - Remove old code from Single, Container and Composite
-    - Make sure Single, Container and Composite update size when needed
   - Copy merge logic from Label to Button
   - Add containerGetActiveStyle
     - Review handleSizeReqChange
-  - Rethink containerStyleOnMerge (it should really be containerStyleOnMerge and yes we need it)
+  - Rethink containerStyleOnMerge (it should really be containerStyleOnEvent and yes we need it)
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes
     - Listview needs to update sizeReq of modified items